Bound States at Semiconductor -- Mott Insulator Interfaces: Unpolarized Mott-Semiconductor interface

 Similar considerations as above might also be done for a negative interface perturbation \(\Delta V < 0\), corresponding to \(r_a = r_-\) and \(s_b = s_+\).
 In this case, any valid solution requires an energy below the semiconducting band edge \(E < B_L = -2 T/Z - T_\mathbf{k}^\| + V \), where both lower band edges in the Mott region, \(A_{LL}\) and \(A_{LH}\), are relevant.
 With \(T^L_\mathbf{k} = 2T/Z + T_\mathbf{k}^\|\) they read

 The minimum required interface perturbation can be calculated using the same approach as before, and is shown in Fig.~\ref{fig:dV_min_v} (dashed line).
 The solutions for attractive and repulsive $\Delta V$ seem to be related (at least approximately) via an inflection point inside the Hubbard gap.
-To illustrate this, the red dotted line in Fig.~\ref{fig:dV_min_v} is obtained by a shift plus an inflection from the solid line.
-It nearly matches the dashed one, with the differences coming from the different band edges that need to be considered in the two different cases.